 - Impaired drivers: Vacations, for some people, means consuming drugs or alcohol.
 When a driver is intoxicated, the risks to others sharing the road are extreme.

 If you are driving near a large RV, following these rules could help save your life.

 - Stay out of blind spots: If you cannot see the RV driver’s face in the mirror, they can’t see your vehicle.
 Avoid driving in an RV’s blind spots by moving into another lane, moving forward, or dropping back.

 - Do not follow too closely: The driver of the RV cannot see your vehicle if you are too close behind them.
 Always use a safe driving distance when traveling behind an RV.

 - Be careful when merging: If you need to move into a lane with an RV, give them plenty of room as these vehicles are unable to slow down as quickly as passenger vehicles.

 - Be alert to RVs turning right: When an RV turns right, the vehicle will take up a large intersection area due to the longer turning radius.
 Stay out of the way to avoid being hit.

 If you were injured in a collision with an RV, get legal help as soon as possible.
 The injuries sustained in these accidents can be extremely serious, require extensive medical treatments, and make it impossible to work and earn a living for weeks, months, or a lifetime.
-At HN Injury Lawyers, we represent the injured in RV accident cases and are proud to be known as the premier personal injury law firm practicing in the area.
+At HN Injury Lawyers, our Santa Ana auto accident attorneys represent the injured in RV accident cases and are proud to be known as the premier personal injury law firm practicing in the area.